hayde0264/CS-Degree/XML/background.md

 # Business applications of XML?
 XML, as mentioned above, **transfers data among databases and Web sites without losing crucial descriptive information**.

-XML lets you **automatically** customize the presentation of data, rahter than **display the same page to all corners**.
-Thus, making **searches more efficeint because search engines can sort through precise tags rather than long pages of text**.
+XML lets you **automatically** customize the presentation of data rather than **display the same page to all corners**.
+Thus, making **searches more efficient because search engines can sort through precise tags rather than long pages of text**.

-## For instance:
-When a company sells a good or service to another company, a great deal of information is exchanged - prices, terms, specifications, delivery schedules and so on.

->"HTMLs one-size-fits-all nature makes such exchanges difficult, but with XML all the necessary information can be shared efficiently"
+For instance, when a company sells a good or service to another company, a great deal of information is exchanged - prices, terms, specifications, delivery schedules, and so on. **HTML's one-size-fits-all nature** makes such exchanges difficult, but with XML, all the necessary information can be **shared efficiently**."

 ## XML vs. HTML: